 Finally, we descended to the bottom of the Crater, where the party reunited just above what appeared to be a stew-pot of Lifestream.
 We created our save point and then headed towards the game’s finale.
-After one last joke about Cloud not being very encouraging, we were forced to split the party up by the arrival of a horde of monsters, taking just Cloud, Yuffie and Tifa into the heart of things and leaving everyone else to fight the unseen monsters.
+After one last joke from the party about Cloud not being very encouraging, we were forced to split the party up by the arrival of a horde of monsters, taking just Cloud, Yuffie and Tifa into the heart of things and leaving everyone else to fight the unseen monsters.
 From here, it was a few hops across islands floating in the Lifestream on the way to Sephiroth.
-Some powerful enemies waited here, like Iron Giants from FFII, and Zombie Dragons, infamous in FFVII for a decision – which was either an extreme glitch or pure spite – that only uses its learnable Enemy skill Pandora’s Boss once per save file.
+Some powerful enemies waited here, like Iron Giants from FFII, and also Zombie Dragons, infamous in FFVII for a decision – which was either an extreme glitch or pure spite – that only uses its learnable Enemy skill Pandora’s Boss once per save file, and if you don’t have an Enemy Skill materia equipped, screw you!
 Once at the final rock, we stopped and equipped the party with their Ultimate Weapons, since there would be no need for Materia training from this point on and it was time to rely on the best possible damage output instead.

 Finally, we came to the final platform, where we were attacked by that final version of Jenova I mentioned earlier.
 You know, the one I suspected was formed from Jenova’s head?
-This was JENOVA-Synthesis, who seemed to be taking cues from the Cloud of Darkness from FFIII by being accompanied by two tentacles.
+This was JENOVA-Synthesis, who seemed to be taking cues from the Cloud of Darkness from FFIII by being accompanied by two tentacles you could take out.
 Ultimately, she was a pushover despite being able to use Ultima.
 Just like that, the original menace of Jenova was finally removed from the Planet.
 It was time to deal with her successor.

-After the fight with Jenova, the platform collapsed and left the party floating in the Lifestream.
+At this point, the platform collapsed and left the party floating in the Lifestream.
 In a vision, Cloud saw a light he thought might be Holy, but as it cleared out, we discovered the entire party (including those we had left behind) hovering around a cocoon holding the true Sephiroth.
 Sephiroth held them all telekinetically and threatened to rip them apart, but the power of Holy somehow freed them to fight.
-The game then asked you to set up either a certain number of parties, between one and three, but the factors that determine which is very complicated.
+The game then asked you to set up either a certain number of parties, between one and three, but the factors that determine how many parties the game asks you to form is very complicated.
 Put short, it’s based on average party level and how long it took us to take JENOVA-Synthesis below 15 000 HP (this number is important because it’s when she starts to use Ultima).
 Thanks to our level and a stellar performance against Jenova, Kyle went in with only one party.
 Everyone in that party made little speeches before they attacked Sephiroth, Yuffie’s being our favourite, as she refused to let virtue get the better of her and continued to brag that she was going to steal all the Materia on the Planet.
 There’s the spirit, kiddo!

 After this, the battle began against Sephiroth’s first form, Bizarro-Sephiroth (“Rebirth Sephiroth,” the name “Bizarro” being a confused localization yet again, turning this into an unintended Superman reference).
 This was easily the most complicated battle in the series to date, though I don’t mean that as a compliment.
 I still barely understand it.
 You have to destroy Bizarro-Sephiroth’s Main Body, but his Core (a separate part) will heal the main body if the Core is still alive.
 It seems that you’re intended to destroy his arms, then the Core, and that you have to destroy the Body not just with the one party but with all available parties, switching between parties at pre-set moments in the battle.
 But like Absolute Steve’s guide on GameFAQs suggests, you can also just use high damage group attacks with your main party and ignore the other parties?
 And why wouldn’t you?
 It’s the easiest way to kill any multi-part boss!
 I though the fight was nice and simple until I went online that I realized this fight was any more complicated than it appeared that I lost all understanding of what was going on!